 THE BEST: Hiking from Monterossa to Vernazza, even though the trails were packed with people.
 Watching the sunset in Manarola.
 Exploring the coastline.

 DAY 13-15: MILAN

-// Milan was primarily on our list because John had family there.
+// Milan was primarily on our list because my ex had family there.
 In researching where to go, we read mixed reviews about Milan.
 But we both really liked it.
 It was beautiful, full of art and good food, and it had a unique mix of modern structures and ancient history.